FiratUsta/aura/Docs/commands.md

     ca <CSS color>

+### `darkmode || dm`

+Changes the theming to dark mode.

+Usage:

+    dm

+### `lightmode || lm`

+Changes the theming to light mode.

+Usage:

+    lm

+### `lightmode-save || lms`

+Saves the current theming settings as your light mode.
+Only the image and color settings are saved.

+Usage:

+    lms

+### `lightmode-auto || lma`

+Sets auto-lightmode on or off within the provided hours.
+For the state argument, the values `true` and `false` are accepted.
+Only providing the state argument will turn the auto-lightmode on with the current hour values (default are between 6 AM and 6 PM).
+If provided, the hour values must be in 24 hour format.

+Usage:

+    lma <state> <lightmode begin hour> <lightmode end hour>

+Example:

+    #This command will turn the auto-lightmode on between 6 AM and 6 PM.
+    lma true 0600 1800

+    #This command will turn the auto-lightmode off.
+    lma false
 ## Image Commands

 These commands deal with the image on display at the center of the screen.
 For custom images, the recommended ratio is 4:1 to avoid any cutoffs.